HBNetNetworks/FortiPy/README.md

 **FortiPy** is a Python wrapper for the FortiOS API, designed to simplify automation and integration with Fortinet devices.
 It provides a clean, Pythonic interface to interact with FortiGate firewalls.

+## Disclaimer

+This project is an **independent, community-developed Python wrapper** for Fortinet APIs.
+It is **not affiliated with, maintained by, or endorsed by Fortinet, Inc.**

+All product names, logos, and trademarks used in this project are the property of their respective owners.
+"Fortinet", "FortiGate", and other associated names are trademarks or registered trademarks of Fortinet, Inc., used here solely for descriptive and interoperability purposes under fair use.

 ## Features

 - Access and manage FortiOS devices via API